 - Nurse practitioner students will generally be allowed to use no more than four separate clinical sites for their direct clinical experiences.
-Clinical observation may be arranged for additional sites but will not count towards the nurse practitioner student's total clinical hours and must be approved by credentialing, RCF, and Clinical Director.

-- Suitable psychiatric mental health sites include but are not limited to:
+Clinical observation may be arranged for additional sites but will not count towards the nurse practitioner student's total clinical hours and must be approved by credentialing, RCF, and Clinical Director. - Psychiatric Mental Health Nurse Practitioner students may participate in telehealth visits and must meet all board of nursing licensure requirements in the state where the patient resides. - Students may see children, adolescents, adults or older adults via telehealth.
+Examples of telehealth visits include initial evaluations, follow up visits, and psychotherapy visits. - MSN students may complete up to 405 telehealth clinical hours. - o PGC students may complete up to 500 telehealth clinical hours. - Suitable psychiatric mental health sites include but are not limited to:

 - Community Mental Health Centers

 - Intensive Outpatient Programs

 - Substance Abuse treatment centers

 - Private psychiatric offices

-- o Crisis centers
+- Crisis centers

-- Inpatient psychiatric units
+- o Inpatient psychiatric units

-- Telehealth opportunities; no more than 20% or 135 hours allowed in this setting

 - o Integrated Behavioral Health in Primary care

 - Long-term Care Facilities